 ITALY: Campari to close two factories

+The Italian drinks producer Campari is to close two of its factories, the company said yesterday, one in Sesto San Giovanni and other in Termoli.
 The site at Sesto San Giovanni was established in 1904 and has some 160 employees while about 30 employees work in the factory at Tremoli.
 Workers from the Sesto San Giovanni plant are to go on a two-hour strike.
 However, Campari also said it will construct a new plant at Novi Ligure.

 Get full access to all content, just $1 for 30 days

 just-drinks gives you the widest beverage market coverage.

 Paid just-drinks members have unlimited access to all our exclusive content - including 14 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.

 - Review of the Year 2014 - Part V: Wine